Call today: 0114 2559 555

 Selling Your Car Privately

-What is really involved to sell your car privately in the Autotrader, internet or local newspaper?
+What is really involved when you sell your car privately in Autotrader, the internet or local newspaper?
 Let's look at the costs involved.
 First of all, your vehicle would reasonably need at least 9 month's MOT and some road tax.
-Also, in order to have a realistic chance of hooking a customer, your car would need a full valet and if required, a service in order to keep the service book up to date.
+Also, in order to have a realistic chance of hooking a customer, your car would need a full valet and, if required, a service in order to keep the service book up to date.
 These are minimum requirements the customer will expect when enquiring about your car.
-If selling privately, you would also have to price-in the cost of an advert on the internet or in the local newspaper, for example.
-This could easily cost over £100 and furthermore, if your first advert proved unsuccessful, another advert would be needed, costing even more money.
+If selling privately, you would also have to price-in the cost of an advert on the internet or in the local newspaper.
+This could easily cost over £100 and furthermore, if your first advert proved unsuccessful, another advert would be needed, adding additional costs.
 Remember, advertising a vehicle does not guarantee it will sell - far from it.

 Selling a car is hard work!
 You could receive quite a number of phone calls from customers seemingly interested and wishing to make an appointment for viewing, sometimes at odd and inconvenient times.
 Frequently, these potential customers can be unreliable and very often will fail to turn up at all.